 In 2014, the federal Flatwoods Salamander Recovery Team

-met in Huntsville, Alabama to coordinate and develop a Recovery Plan
+met in Starkville, MS to coordinate and develop a Recovery Plan

 (FFS, Ambystoma cingulatum

 ), and developing protocols to successfully rear this species in captivity.
+As Danté Fenolio of the San Anotnio Zoo aptly out it 'These species don't come with an Instruction Manual' — that part is up to us.
 The Amphibian Foundation was founded in 2016 with the specific purpose of conserving the Frosted Flatwoods Salamander, which has declined by 90% since it was listed under the Endangered Species Act as threatened

 The Frosted Flatwoods Salamander has disappeared throughout most of its historic range.
 Two of the three remaining populations are in Florida, at Saint Marks National Wildlife Refuge (STM), and Apalachicola National Forest (ANF), and the third population, located in eastern Georgia, is on the Fort Stewart Army Base (FTS).
 The primary purpose for the captive assurance colonies was to serve as a genetic repository for these groups, and as an extra level of protection from the imminent extinction of the species in the wild. ‘‘The only hope for populations and species at imminent risk of extinction is the immediate rescue for the establishment and management of captive survival-assurance colonies’ Amphibian Conservation Action Plan

 , 2006 Report.